ClementBobin/obsidian/administra/Integration and Acceptance Testing.md

 ## ⚖️ **Automation in Testing**

+> [!warning] Automating integration and acceptance tests not only speeds up the testing process but also ensures consistency across multiple test runs.

 Consider automating both integration and acceptance tests for greater efficiency.
 Automation ensures consistency across test runs, speeds up repetitive tasks, and provides quicker feedback.

 ---

 ## 📚 **Benefits of Integration and Acceptance Testing**

+> [!Note] Early issue detection and iteration based on feedback help reduce the costs associated with post-launch bug fixes.

 - **Early Issue Detection**: Catch integration issues early to prevent them from escalating.